-A: The cost is FREE for all WWII, Korean War, and Vietnam War Veterans who served in the U.S. armed forces.
+A: The cost is FREE for all WWII, Cold War, Korean War, and Vietnam War Veterans who served in the U.S. armed forces.
 You do not need to bring any money, unless you intend to purchase souvenirs.

 A: This is usually not a problem.
 Our TOP priority is the safe travel of ALL the Veterans.
 Guardians are volunteers who physically assist the Veterans with wheelchairs and their baggage during our trip.
 Who will or will not serve as a Guardian, and how many guardians will be needed, is the sole responsibility of the Hub Coordinator.
 That decision is based upon many factors, such as:

 A: Honor Flight Arizona gratefully accepts all donations!
-However, no WWII, Korean War, or Vietnam War Veteran may donate prior to his/her trip or pay his/her way to go.
+However, no WWII, Cold War, Korean War, or Vietnam War Veteran may donate prior to his/her trip or pay his/her way to go.
 We believe that these Veterans have given enough.
 This is our way of saying “Thank You!”

 A: Honor Flight Arizona receives no national or government sponsorship.
 Our funding comes primarily from individuals, community and military groups and organizations across the state.
 They recognize the great accomplishments and sacrifices of our WWII, Korean War, and Vietnam War Veterans and understand them wanting to see their memorials.
 Significant contributors have been fraternal and civic organizations, as well as various corporations on a local level.